albatrossflavour/puppet_os_patching/README.md

 * `/etc/os_patching/run_history` - a summary of each run of the `os_patching::patch_server` task, populated by the task
 * `/etc/os_patching/reboot_override` - if present, overrides the `reboot=` parameter to the task
 * `/etc/os_patching/patch_window` - if present, sets the value for the fact `os_patching.patch_window`
+* `/etc/os_patching/reboot_required` - if the OS can determine that the server needs to be rebooted due to package changes, this file contains the result.
+Populates the fact reboot.reboot_required.
+* `/etc/os_patching/apps_to_restart` - a list of processes (PID and command line) that haven't been restarted since the packages they use were patched.
+Sets the fact reboot.apps_needing_restart and .reboot.app_restart_required.

+With the exception of the run_history file, all files in /etc/os_patching will be regenerated after a puppet run and a run of the os_patching_fact_generation.sh script, which runs every hour by default.
+If run_history is removed, the same information can be obtained from PDB, apt/yum and syslog.

 ## Limitations